VfourTwenty/EldenBot/README.md

 like this:

 ![photo_2024-07-08_19-51-05](https://github.com/Vfor20/EldenBot/assets/132915930/456ddffb-7411-40f8-b1fd-f6dc61d3dbbe)
-these will greatly boots your rune income!
+these will greatly boost your rune income!

 Once you've set up the bot, installed all the packeges and got to the grace spot, put the game into windowed mode and place it into the top left corner of you screen, that's needed so the mouse clicks the proper things.
 Then, launch the main script, the bot will start after 5 seconds once you've dome that so you have time to open the game.
 Enjoy! ;)